UConn

 A stranger example, culled from the 1994 Shell Caribbean Cup, involved a match between Barbados and Grenada.
 Barbados needed to win the match by two goals to advance in the tournament.
 If they failed, either losing the match or winning by only one goal, their opponent Grenada would advance instead.

-A very poorly-conceived though well-intentioned rule governing the tournament stipulated that any goals scored in overtime (and, by virtue of a sudden-death rule, there could only be one) would count double - as if the team scored two goals.
+A very poorly-conceived though well-intentioned rule governing the tournament stipulated that any goals scored in overtime would count double, as if the team scored two goals.
+(The tournament used a "golden goal" rule where the first team to score in extra time wins immediately.)
 The idea was to reward teams in close matches, so that an overtime victory would be as if a team won by two goals.
 This simple rule led to a very strange match.

-For two minutes, Grenada tried to score on either goal, with Barbados players split between defending their own goal and that of their opponents!
+For the final two minutes of regulation, Grenada tried to score on either goal, with Barbados players split between defending their own goal and that of their opponents!

-Normal time ended in a tie and the game did go to overtime, in which Barbados scored a game winner and advanced (though was eliminated from the tournament in the next round).
+Normal time ended in a tie and the game did go to overtime, in which Barbados scored the game winner and advanced (though they were eliminated from the tournament in the next round).
 No penalties for the players' actions in this game were handed down since both teams were earnestly trying to win their group, and the farce was the result of silly incentives.

 The role of game theory

-If you got this far, watch the video highlights of the Barbados / Grenada match (4 MB avi file).
+If you got this far, watch the video highlights and explainer of the Barbados / Grenada match.